mohamedfawas/rmshop-clean-architecture/readme.md

 ## Overview

-This project is a robust e-commerce API for a Real Madrid merchandise shop, built using Go and following clean architecture principles.
+This project is a robust e-commerce API for a Sports team merchandise shop, built using Go and following clean architecture principles.
 It provides a set of endpoints for managing users, products, categories, and orders in a secure and efficient manner.

 ## Features